- This video is about shipping. If you don't know what shipping is, RUN. RUN, AND NEVER GET INVOLVED.

 - Take That, Audience!: Dan is not afraid to criticize his fans for blind obsession or creepy behavior, and seems to be genuinely less appreciative of the extreme sides of his fandom.
 He's at his most serious about it during his coming-out video, making clear that digging through someone's life to support your shipping narrative is unhealthy and scary, and saying that shipping and speculation online made him feel threatened and even more scared to come out.

-- Taking the Heat: When he accidentally presses the panic alarm at an old job, he doesn't confess.
-When an elderly cleaning employee owns up to the crime, Dan lets her to save his own skin.
+- Taking the Heat: Dan tells one story of accidentally pressing the panic alarm at an old job and not confessing when his boss tried to figure out what happened.
+When an elderly cleaning employee owned up to the crime, Dan let her to save his own skin.
 Because this is Dan, after all, it didn't take long for another incident to finally get him fired.

 - "If you've enjoyed this video, please thumb me."